 No. Once a Classic Quiz has been migrated to New Quizzes and changes have been made to the assessment, it cannot be reverted back to Classic Quizzes.
 However, the original quiz can be found in the course where migration took place.

 No. You cannot modify an existing assessment by importing the modified resource into New Quizzes.
 New Quizzes imports can only be used when creating an assessment for the first time.
 Importing the same resource, even after deleting the original, will revert to the original assessment import.

 To import changes to a New Quizzes assessment, you must duplicate the assessment and then import the new quiz into your course.

 In July 2022, Instructure announced plans to roll out the Canvas RCE in New Quizzes in planned phases.
 Phases 1-3 have been implemented June 17, 2023, and Phase 4 is on the product road map for completion by Q1 of 2024.

 There is still a known issue when using the "Copy to" or "Send to" function that will leave course images and files not viewable or editable when copied to a new course or user.
 Follow the New Quizzes Hub in the Canvas Community for announcements on when these remaining RCE features will be addressed in future product releases.

 Currently there is a known issue where a course media file that was previously embedded in a Classic Quiz does not display correctly when the quiz is either imported or migrated to New Quizzes.
 (The media automatically downloads instead.)

 Course image files embedded into most Classic Quizzes question types will migrate except for the discontinued Multiple Fill in the Blank and Multiple Dropdown question types that turn into Fill in the Blank items in New Quizzes.
-(A blank space is left where the image was added previously.)
+(A blank space or broken link will signify where the image was added previously.)